 LDAPviewer is a Java based browser, editor and DIT manipulation utility for LDAP and DSML enabled Servers.
-It is based on a fork of JXPlorer (substantially refactored) and will be Open Sourced (subject to conditions defined by its License) on GitHub during 2017.
+It is based on a fork of JXPlorer (substantially refactored) and will be Open Sourced (subject to conditions defined by its License) on a public repository during 2018.

 This is unfortunate since LDAP has huge potential outside of these narrow fields of implementation.